Local agency federal obligation authority

 Federal Transportation Acts

-In December 2015, Congress and the President enacted the Fixing America’s Surface Transportation (FAST) Act, a five-year authorization of federal highway funding.
+In November 2021, Congress and the President enacted the Infrastructure Investment and Jobs Act (IIJA) also known as the Bipartisan Infrastructure Law (BIL), a five-year authorization of federal highway funding.
 Washington is unique in its approach to splitting federal funds between state and local government.
 There is a requirement to sub-allocate a portion of the Surface Transportation Block Grant Program (STPBG) funding to Metropolitan Planning Organizations (MPO) based on population and to distribute Metropolitan Planning funds to MPOs.
 Beyond that, there is no requirement in U.S. Code or the Act for the state to sub-allocate the remaining portion of the Federal Highway Administration formula funds it receives each year.
 Washington has a history dating back to the Intermodal Surface Transportation Efficiency Act (ISTEA) of collaboration between legislators, local government entities and various users of the transportation system to determine distributions of federal highway formula funds.
-The existing distribution to the state and local governments was last discussed in 2012 by the Moving Ahead for Progress in the 21st Century (MAP-21) Steering Committee.
+The current distribution to the state and local governments was determined in 2022 by the IIJA Work Group (see link above for details).